Weakly Supervised Disentangled Generative Causal Representation Learning: Causal disentanglement learning

+One immediate application of our proposed model is causal controllable generation from interventional distributions of the latent variables.
+We now describe the mechanism.
+To enable intervention under SCM (\ref{eq:intervene}), we require $f$ to be invertible.
+Then interventions can be formalized as operations that modify a subset of equations in (\ref{eq:intervene})~\citep{pearl2000models}.

-To enable causal controllable generation, we use invertible $f$ and $h$ and describe the mechanism to generate images from interventional distributions of latent variables.
-Suppose we would like to intervene on the $i$-th dimension of $z$, i.e., Do$(z_i=c)$, where $c$ is a constant.
-Once we have latent factors $z$ inferred from data $x$, i.e., $z=E(x)$, or sampled from prior $p_z$, we first obtain the corresponding noise $\epsilon=F^{-1}(z)$, and then follow the intervened equations in (\ref{eq:intervene}) to obtain $z'$ on the left hand side using ancestral sampling by performing (\ref{eq:intervene}) iteratively.
-Then we decode the intervened latent factor $z'$ to generate the sample $G(z')$.
+Suppose we would like to intervene on the $i$-th dimension of $z$, i.e., Do$([z]_i=c)$, where $c$ is a constant.
+Once we obtain the latent factors $z$ inferred from data $x$, i.e., $z=E(x)$, or sampled from prior $p_z$, we follow the modified equations in (\ref{eq:intervene}) to obtain $z'$ on the left-hand side using ancestral sampling by performing (\ref{eq:intervene}) iteratively, where $\epsilon$ can be either fixed or resampled from its prior.
+Then we decode the latent factor $z'$ that follows the given interventional distribution to generate the desired sample $G(z')$.
+In Section~\ref{sec:contgen} we define the two types of interventions of most interests in applications.
+We discuss how our method generalizes to unseen interventions in Appendix~\ref{app:unseen}.